krismbah/Amazon_Vine_Analysis/README.md

 ## Results

 ***Deliverable 1: Perform ETL on Amazon Product Reviews*** Using knowledge of the cloud ETL process, create an AWS RDS database with tables in pgAdmin, pick a dataset from the Amazon Review datasets, and extract the dataset into a DataFrame.
 You'll transform the DataFrame into four separate DataFrames that match the table schema in pgAdmin.
-Then, upload the transformed data into the appropriate tables and run queries in pgAdmin to confirm that the data has been uploade:
+Then, upload the transformed data into the appropriate tables and run queries in pgAdmin to confirm that the data has been uploaded:

 Figure 1: